Family Health Centers of Baltimore Community Recovery Program

 Family Health Centers of Baltimore Community Recovery Program - Brooklyn, MD

 Family Health Centers Of Baltimore Community Recovery Program is a substance abuse treatment center located at 631 Cherry Hill Road in the 21225 zip code in Brooklyn, MD.
-The treatment center accepts women and men.
-It also provides treatment to adult women, co-occurring mental health and addiction treatment sufferers and HIV/AIDS clients.
-Family Health Centers Of Baltimore Community Recovery Program offers naltrexone administration, buprenorphine maintenance and buprenorphine detox.
-Some of the treatment approaches at Family Health Centers Of Baltimore Community Recovery Program include motivational incentives, brief intervention and REBT.
-It also offers group counseling, individual counseling services and counseling for couples.
-In addition, it provides continuing care plus aftercare, discharge planning and outcome follow-up after discharge.
-For patients needing detox services, Family Health Centers Of Baltimore Community Recovery Program also provides opioid detox, cocaine detox and alcohol detox.
-Family Health Centers Of Baltimore Community Recovery Program provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+The treatment center accepts men and women.
+It also provides treatment to adult women, adult men and people with substance use and mental health disorders.
+Family Health Centers Of Baltimore Community Recovery Program offers naltrexone administration, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches at Family Health Centers Of Baltimore Community Recovery Program include DBT, 12 step rehabilitation and brief intervention.
+It also offers marital/couples counseling, group counseling and health education services.
+In addition, it provides discharge planning, continuing care plus aftercare and outcome follow-up after discharge.
+For patients needing detox services, Family Health Centers Of Baltimore Community Recovery Program also provides benzodiazepines detox, meth detox and opioid detoxification.
+Family Health Centers Of Baltimore Community Recovery Program provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detox services and outpatient rehabilitation.

 Address: 631 Cherry Hill Road, Brooklyn, MD 21225